 VBA is an opportunistic, non-intrusive and respectful approach which can be used by anyone, in any setting, including community settings.
 VBA is not smoking cessation therapy and does not require formal counselling skills or knowledge of the stages of behaviour change because:

 In simple terms VBA is a short conversation lasting from 30 seconds to a couple of minutes during which you:

-Because of the opportunistic nature of brief intervention, it is important that anyone who has contact with smokers from Aboriginal and Torres Strait Islander communities (e.g. doctors, nurses, social workers) has culturally appropriate brief intervention training.
+Because of the opportunistic non-clinical nature of VBA, anyone who has contact with people who smoke from Aboriginal and Torres Strait Islander communities should be able to provide this including:

 The Australian Indigenous HealthInfoNet acknowledges the Traditional Owners of the lands and waters of Australia and the Torres Strait.